 Average car insurance cost in California

-According to the National Association of Insurance Commissioners’ most recent study, Californians pay an average of around $490 annually for liability coverage.
+According to the National Association of Insurance Commissioners’ most recent study, residents pay an average of around $490 annually for liability coverage in California.
 On average, collision coverage costs just under $400 and comprehensive insurance runs around $100.

 The Department of Insurance offers a comparison tool to help you find the cheapest car insurance in California.
 Premiums vary widely among companies and rates can differ according to your driving record, how much you drive, your location, the number of years you have held a license and the make and model of your vehicle.